 Children with CP experience movement and posture disturbances including muscle weakness, reduced coordination, epilepsy, disturbances of sensation, cognition, perception, behavior, communication, and secondary musculoskeletal problems.
 It is important to recognize that cerebral palsy does not always result in profound handicap, but often has significant demands on the family, the risk of depression, and high costs associated with each case of negligent care.

 Reduction in activity levels and participation restrictions resulting from impairments related to cerebral palsy often have a negative impact on the quality of life of the affected child.
-Quality of life is defined by the World Health Organization as "an individual's perception of their position in life in the context of the culture and value systems in which they live, and in relation to their goals, expectations, standards, and concerns."
+The quality of life is defined by the World Health Organization as "an individual's perception of their position in life in the context of the culture and value systems in which they live, and about their goals, expectations, standards, and concerns."
 It is also defined as feelings of well-being including social, physical, emotional and spiritual aspects.

 In a study published in 2010 in the American Journal of Obstetrics and Gynecology, researchers reviewed adverse birth events and possible associations with the development of cerebral palsy.
 The researchers identified six labor and delivery process events which could lead to cerebral palsy, these include: